galaxyproject/galaxy-hub/content/events/2021-11-11-dev-roundtable/index.md

 ---
-title: "Using traefik to bridge cloud and local setups + Separated data PVC: How it works and potential missed implications"
+title: "Separated data PVC: How it works and potential missed implications"
 date: '2021-11-11'
 days: 1
 tease: "Join the discsussion"